Code-Institute-Submissions/tomes2000-devkota_consultancy/README.md

     4. I want to know how I can be able to find out the cost of said services.
     5. I want a way in which I can contact the company in order to discuss the services in further detail.
     6. I want to be able to socially connect with the company and keep up-to-date with their news and stories.

+   *## Target user
+   The target users for this kind of service are companies who require help with small to medium sized projects within the UK.
+They should require high quality solutions with competitve market rates, specialising in the FEED (Front End Engineering Design) of chemical engineering.